 I asked that Miss Keller relate the steps by which she turned into the uncompromising radical who now faces the world as Helen Keller, not the sweet sentimentalist of woman's magazine days.
 "I was religious to start with," she began in enthusiastic acquiescence to my request.
 "I had thought blindness a misfortune."
 "Then I was appointed on a commission to investigate the conditions among the blind.
 For the first time I, who had thought blindness a misfortune beyond human control, found that too much of it was traceable to wrong industrial conditions, often caused by the selfishness and greed of employers.
 And the social evil contributed its share.
 I found that poverty drove women to the life of shame that ended in blindness.

 "Then I read H.G.
 Wells' Old Worlds for New, summaries of Karl Marx's philosophy and his manifestos.
-It seemed as if I had been asleep and waked to a new world--a world so different from the beautiful world I had lived in.
+It seemed as if I had been asleep and waked to a new world--a world so different from the beautiful world I had lived in."For a time I was depressed"--her voice saddened in reminiscence--"but little by little my confidence came back and I realized that the wonder is not that conditions are

 so bad, but that humanity has advanced so far in spite of them.
 And now I am in the fight to change things.
 I may be a dreamer, but dreamers are necessary to make facts!" her voice almost shrilled in its triumph, and her hand found and clutched my knee in vibrant emphasis.